Insurance Agent vs. Broker: What’s the Difference?Insurance Explained

 One thing that everyone who works in insurance can agree on is that clients should be seeking guidance from professionals to make sure that they are getting the coverage they need and at the right price.

 However, the type of insurance professionals you are consulting could make a difference in the results you get.
-Should you talk to an insurance agent or an insurance broker when buying coverage for yourself or your business?
+Insurance agent vs. broker: Which one should you consult when buying coverage for yourself or your business?

 Ask anyone outside of the insurance industry this question, and they will probably respond with a question of their own: What’s the difference?